Tuesday, 5 December 2006

 Note 2: After almost 18 years, this continues to be among the most popular posts on this blog.
 Tens of thousands of persons have read it till now.

-A lot of readers get upset after reading it, in spite of my warnings.
+A lot of readers get very upset after reading it, in spite of my warnings.

-If you have read it and you feel upset, it might be time to ask yourself what is there in it which upsets you and how you can overcome the trauma you underwent because of ragging?
+If you have read it and you feel upset and angry, it might be time to ask yourself 2 questions - what is there in this post which upsets you? and, how you can overcome the trauma you underwent because of ragging?

 You can also ask yourself why do you look for content which reminds you of your old trauma?
 Perhaps, you are caught in a cycle of negative obsessive-compulsive behaviour?